waynodiablo/Oystercard/final_projects/project_criteria.md

   - [ ] a description of the problem it solves, with reference to the user.
 - [ ] The Linter passes on all commits.
 - [ ] All commits have a low complexity score.
+- [ ] All pull requests are peer reviewed.

 ### Documentation
 - [ ] There is up-to-date documentation: